yunusey/sagopa-api/README.md

 # Sagopa API

+**THIS PROJECT IS NOT AFFILIATED WITH SAGOPA KAJMER!
+IT IS A FAN WORK.**

+## Introduction
 Yes, you read that right.
-This is an API I've written in [Shuttle](https://www.shuttle.rs/) with [Axum](https://axum.rs/) and [Yew](https://yew.rs/).
+This is an API I've written in [Shuttle](https://www.shuttle.rs/) with [Axum](https://axum.rs/) and [Yew](https://yew.rs/) that returns quotes from Sagopa Kajmer's songs!

 ## Why?
-I am not a web developer, but sometimes I need to do some API calls, and that [Lorem Ipsum](https://www.lipsum.com/) is too **boring**.
-As a huge fan of [Sagopa Kajmer](https://www.youtube.com/channel/UC-7fJF4x8vV7Ynyp47h-Zow), I thought why not just create one myself containing some quotes of him while learning awesome frameworks like Yew, Axum, and Shuttle.
+I am not a web developer, but sometimes I need to make some API calls, and that [Lorem Ipsum](https://www.lipsum.com/) is way too **boring**.
+As a huge fan of [Sagopa Kajmer](https://www.youtube.com/channel/UC-7fJF4x8vV7Ynyp47h-Zow), I thought why not just create an API myself consisting of well-written quotes of him while learning awesome frameworks like Yew, Axum, and Shuttle.

 ## How do you use it?
-I am planning to leave several examples for some languages to use it in the future, but basically, you just make a REST API call and you are good to go.
+I am planning to leave several examples for some languages to use the API in the future, but basically, you just make a REST API call and you are good to go.

 _PS: You probably don't care about `id`, `album_id`, and `song_id` field.
 So, just ignore them!_